LosKamilos91/simulator-lotto/README.md

 ![last_commit](https://img.shields.io/github/last-commit/LosKamilos91/simulator-lotto?color=%23ff6500&style=flat-square)

 > Description

->
-A simple Windows Forms application in which we can play a simulation of a lotto draw.
+A simple **Windows Forms** application in which we can play a simulation of a lotto draw.
 There are two modes in the game - a game with the possibility of selecting 6 numbers and a game with a random number draw.
 You can win virtual money if you hit a minimum of 3 numbers.
 Calculation system was created by me.

-##### Winnings calculation system

-**jackpot / ((6 + totalDraws) * hitTheNumber)**
+Winnings calculation system: **jackpot / ((6 + totalDraws) * hitTheNumber)**

-##### Version:
-0.1.0

-Soon

 > Technologies